applicvision/frontend-friends/docs/api/README.md

 ##### `static observedAttributes: string[]`

-Add the names of the attributes to which changes should trigger an re-render of the component.
+Add the names of the attributes to which changes should trigger a re-rendering of the component.
+This property is inherited from `HTMLELement`.
+More info [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#responding_to_attribute_changes).

 #### Instance properties